 It’s easier than ever to load data into the Amazon Redshift data warehouse.
-In 2018 there are three primary ways to ETL data into the Redshift data warehouse:
+There are three primary ways to extract data from a source and load it into a Redshift data warehouse:

 - Build your own ETL workflow

 - Use one of several third-party cloud ETL services that work with Redshift

 In this post you’ll learn how AWS Redshift ETL works and the best method to use for your use case.

 Extract-Transform-Load (ETL) is the process of pulling structured data from data sources like OLTP databases or flat files, cleaning and organizing the data to facilitate analysis, and loading it to a data warehouse.